Wil-Ro/BlogPosts/posts/Thoughts and Essays/obituaryforlivingmum.md

-P

 # An Obituary For My Living Mother

 My Mum is amazing, and I have things I want to say about her, and I want to say them now.
 People wait too long to say these things and only good things can come from sharing pleasant thoughts about people.
-So I'm saying them here
+Im a firm believe that I don't share your love for someone at their funeral, I'll share it in every birthday card I give them, I'll interrupt conversations and just flat out tell them.
+So, once again, I'm saying what I want to say now, and here.

 We all have the same amount of time here, we're all always learning.
 We all develop the same quantity of knowledge over time.
 Its just the matter of how we recognise and value that knowledge.
 Someone with severe disabilities is still learning just as much, they're just learning how to work in their own bodies in a world that doesn't teach them.
 You get put in their body, you'd take years to become as talented as them without the knowledge they've developed.